 STAR TREK: TITAN — BOOKS 1 & 2

-Andy Mangels and Michael A. Martin are working on two exciting new novels
+Andy Mangels and Michael A. Martin debuted the first two exciting novels

 featuring Captain Will Riker and the crew of the U.S.S.
 Titan!